-The Big Spring School District welcomes parents, community members and visitors into our buildings to observe or participate in a wide variety of educational experiences.
+The Big Spring School District welcomes parents, community members, and visitors into our buildings to observe or participate in a wide variety of educational experiences.
 We believe that student and staff safety is of the utmost importance.
 For students and staff to thrive they must feel secure in their environment.
-Each building is required to have parents, family members and/or visitors show a form of identification before being issued a visitor badge.
+Each building is required to have parents, family members, and/or visitors show a form of identification before being issued a visitor badge.
+For safety purposes, all visitors must buzz the office and state the purpose of entry.